 Double-clicking the program icon also works in Unix and Linux if the first line of the program specifies the path to the Python interpreter (or a shell script that provides a link to Python).
 The path name must be preceded by the symbols #!.
-On my computer the path is /usr/bin/python, so that all my programs start with the line
+On my computer the path is /usr/bin/python, so that all my programs start with the line #!/usr/bin/python.

-#!/usr/bin/python

 On multiuser systems the path is usually /usr/local/bin/python.

 When a module is loaded into a program for the first time with the import statement, it is compiled into bytecode and written in a file with the extension .pyc.
 The next time the program is run, the interpreter loads the bytecode rather than the original Python file.
 If in the meantime changes have been made to the module, the module is automatically recompiled.
-A program can also be run from Idle using edit/run script menu, but automatic recompilation of modules will not take place, unless the existing bytecode file is deleted and the program window is closed and reopened.
+A program can also be run from Idle using the Run/Run Module menu.